 The best laptops of 2016: Warranty and other considerations

-It's also worth considering whether a laptop is indeed what you want.
+After al that, it's also worth considering whether a laptop is what you really want.
 You can get some great bargains on desktop PCs these days, and if you don't want a large tower system taking up space there are plenty of all-in-one PCs to choose between.
 These integrate the computer behind the monitor, so they're much neater.
 Also, some tablets offer similar functionality to basic laptops.
 See our piece about choosing between laptop vs iPad, for instance.

 Read on for our pick of the UK's 20 best laptops and links to our best laptop reviews.